wcarvalho/wcarvalho.github.io/_posts/2018-03-25-neural_networks_linear_algebra.md

 ---

 I'm currently taking a linear algebra course.
 The ideas of bases, spans, column spaces, etc. are giving me interesting new ways to think about how neural networks function.
-I thought I'd share them here.
-As an example, let's look at a single neural network layer with the relu non-linear activation $f(x)=max(0, x)$.
+I thought I'd share one here.

-Let's recall the definition for a column space from linear algebra.
+Let's recall the definition for a column space.
 A column space is the set of all linear combinations of vectors in a matrix, i.e. their *span*.
 I chose to forgo discussion on the rank of the matrix or independence of these vectors.
-Let's just think about the space defined by all linear combinations of these vectors.
+Let's just think about the space defined by all linear combinations.

 <img class="regular materialboxed responsive-img" src="{{ site.baseurl }}/files/posts/misc/simple_nn.png">

-$$Definitions$$:
+**Definitions**:
 1. $\mathbf{x}$: activations at starting layer
 3. $\mathbf{y}$: activations at next layer
 2. $A$: matrix defining dendritic connections from $\mathbf{x}$ to $\mathbf{y}$